4. Environmental quality

 Monitoring and making statements about the environmental benefit of a WCC project

-Project Developers use the Woodland Benefits Tool to present the likely environmental outcomes of their projects.
-Projects are scored out of 5 in each area at validation.
-The WCC does not yet have a methodology to monitor the benefits over time.
+Project developers use the Woodland Benefits Tool to present the likely environmental outcomes of their projects.
+Projects are scored out of five in each area at validation.
+The Woodland Carbon Code does not yet have a methodology to monitor the benefits over time.

 WdldBenefitToolEG